segunajibola/segunajibola/README.md

 ### More

-- 🔭 I’m currently working on building tailwind templates.
+- 🔭 I’m working on building tailwind templates.
 - 🌱 I’m currently learning JavaScript / React
 - 💬 Ask me about Web Development
 - 📫 How to reach me: twitter.com/iamsegunajibola